Skip to main content

 Available since v9 (CCS v7.51.0)

 Cross-profile continuity inheritance lets API profiles and CLIProxy variant profiles reuse an account profile’s workspace context (CLAUDE_CONFIG_DIR).
-This shares conversation history, project files, and session state across profiles.
+This shares conversation history, project files, and session state across profiles, which means the inherited profile is no longer isolated from that source account lane.

 continuity.inherit_from_account